plotly/plotly.github.io/_posts/scientific/2016-07-12-how-to-make-an-error-bar-graph.md

 ---
 layout: tutorial-single_layout
-title: Error bars in Plotly 2.0
+title: Error bars in Chart Studio
 subtitle: A graphical representation of the variability of data used on graphs to indicate the error, or uncertainty in a reported measurement.
 permalink: /make-a-graph-with-error-bars/
 redirect_from: /plotly1/make-a-graph-with-error-bars/